ncsa/TGI_RAILS_Documentation/docs/source/running_jobs/index.rst

 Sample Slurm batch job scripts are provided in the section below.

-Direct ssh access to a compute node in a running batch job from a dt-loginNN node is enabled, once the job has started.
+Direct ssh access to a compute node in a running batch job from a loginNN node is enabled, once the job has started.

 ::